EHS4020 – Introduction to Environmental Humanities

 - Introduce you to the vibrant field of environmental humanities

-- Train your ability to work across disciplinary boundaries to address environmental issues
+- Train you to work and read across disciplinary boundaries

-- Train your capacity to engage reflectively with questions of environmental justice and ethics
+- Strengthen your capacity to engage reflectively with complex environmental problems

 This course is part of the Honours Certificate in Environmental Humanities and Sciences (master's supplement).